soxueren/atsd/api/sql/examples/regularize.md

 | 2016-09-17T08:04:30.000Z |  6.783 |
 ```

-Boundary mode `OUTER` retrieves values outside of the selection interval to be used for interpolating leading/trailing values.
+Boundary parameter `OUTER` retrieves values outside of the selection interval to be used for interpolating leading/trailing values.

 ```sql
 SELECT datetime, value FROM metric1